tarsiusid/static-page/footer-page/privacy.md

 tarsius.id may collect, store and process various kinds of data, with different legal grounds, as listed below.
 The following is a list of data we collect, process or store, with the purpose and legal ground listed for each item or group of items having the same purpose and legal ground:

 * User account information.
 Users that choose to register in tarsius.id, will have to provide a valid email address or phone number.
 The user can also choose to enter a display name and/or add a profile picture that will be used to represent them in conversations.
-* Channel and room information.
-To create a channel and/or room in tarsius.id, you as a user will have to select a name.
+* Room and session informations.
+To create a room and/or session in tarsius.id, you as a user will have to select a name.
 This name will be publicly visible, and will be used by other users accessing meetings in that room.
 You as a user is responsible for the content you enter into a room name, and the content has to be compliant with our guidelines for Prohibited Content in Terms of Services.

 *The information may be used for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 This is required to deliver the Service to you as user, by taking steps, at your request, to enter into such a contract (Terms of Service) cf. GDPR art.
 6 (1) b.*